Application icon

 Actions

-A list of all actions with an M association in the Action Manager is displayed.
+A list of actions with an M association in the Action Manager is displayed.
 These are intended to be actions which provide simple text manipulation to the fields currently selected in the Multi Field Editor's list of fields.

 The Actions function provides a means of extending the capabilities of the Multi Field Editor by allowing you to run the listed actions.
 Note that when running an action from the Multi Field Editor, the Action Manager's All Files, Always and Hidden columns are ignored.